guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 }
 ```

-Since the WS standard doesn't natively assign an ID to each socket, but since we need to keep track of which socket corresponds to each client, we must manually assign one.
+The WS standard doesn't natively assign an ID to each socket, but since we need to keep track of which socket corresponds to each client, we must manually assign one.
 The easiest way to do that is having an array of users in the server side and push the new socket to it.
 In this way, the length of the array corresponds to the ID of the following socket that connects, data we push to the `users` array.

 ```js
 let users = []